conspiracy1337/clip-utils/README.md

 # ClipUtils

-## A Simple and Leightweight Program that allows for Video Compression and Trimming using FFmpeg + Python.
+## A Simple and Lightweight Program that allows for Video Compression and Trimming using FFmpeg + Python.

 ### DOWNLOAD: https://github.com/conspiracy1337/clip-utils/releases/download/1.0.0/ClipUtils.exe